 1. Slowing down the computer, frequent freezes, corrupt data

 At the very beginning, you might notice your computer is very slow and it freezes and crashes frequently.
 A file might fail to open or suddenly disappear.
 Perhaps, everything works fine the next.
 But all of these are telltale signs that it's recommended you should start backing up important files if you aren't already.

 2. Blue or black screen of death, strange sounds

 After your hard drive stop working entirely, your computer doesn't even recognize it when it starts up and you see a message saying your PC has no hard drive.
-Then your Windows 10, MacBook Pro or MacBook Air will boot to a black screen.
+Then your Windows 10 will not boot up normally or even boot into a black screen.
 You also may notice some physical signs of failure, such as clicking, beeping, or other strange noises.
 In this case, it's too late already to back up data.

 3. Do an S.M.A.R.T. check

 Doing an S.M.A.R.T. check is another way to determine if your hard drive is failing.
 S.M.A.R.T., often written as SMART, is a monitoring system included om computer hard disk drives, SSD, and eMMC drives.
 It is used to assess the performance of a hard drive in real time, analyze data and evaluate each characteristic in two groups inside the system every second.

 In Windows, you can manually check the S.M.A.R.T. status of your drives from the command prompt: